 - 4 cups low-sodium vegetable broth (or water (plus more as needed))

-- 3 tbsp yellow curry paste (red curry paste OK)
+- 3 tablespoon yellow curry paste (red curry paste OK)

-- 2 tbsp coconut aminos (or soy sauce if you’re not sensitive to gluten)
+- 2 tablespoon coconut aminos (or soy sauce if you’re not sensitive to gluten)

 - 1 (29-ounce) can pumpkin puree (approximately 3.5 cups)